 Worth Every Penny at Restauran Sun Fei Kee

-Overall, the meal was consider delicious and satisfying as all of us were incredibly satiated with their sourish soup which makes the dish very appetizing ending up with much of the soup going into our tummies!
-Mind you, we are considered small eaters as opposed to some of our family members who were not present during this review.
-We spent RM53.50, all in all, about RM9.00 per person which we would say was rather reasonable.
-Given the fact that their rich fish broth was first concocted in the year 1919 and over the years, through hard work, passion, blood and sweat, including 3 outlets later (all with a different twist in style) this bowl of fish broth should be deemed worthy of a heritage that last for generations to come.
+Overall, the meal is delicious and satisfying as all of us are incredibly satiate with their sourish soup which makes the dish very appetizing ending up with much of the soup going into our tummies!
+Mind you, we are small eaters as opposed to some of our family members who were not present during this review.
+We spent RM53.50, all in all, about RM9.00 per person which we would say was rather reasonable. r the years, through hard work, passion, blood and sweat, including 3 outlets later (all with a different twist in style) this bowl of fish broth should be deemed worthy of a heritage that last for generations to come.

 17 & 19, Hala Datuk 5, Jalan Leong Boon Swee, 30000 Ipoh, Perak.